NataliaCzeladka/celestial-buddies/README.md

 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used to inspect and debug the code.
 - [Google Fonts](https://fonts.google.com/) - used to import the fonts that style all of the text content.
 - [Git](https://git-scm.com/) - used for version control by utilizing CodeAnywhere's terminal.
-- [GitHub](https://github.com/) - used to store the project's code and images i n the repository.
+- [GitHub](https://github.com/) - used to store the project's code and images in the repository.
 - [GitHub Pages](https://pages.github.com/) - used to deploy the website.
 - [Tiny.png](https://tinypng.com/) - used to reduce the size of the image files.